Recycling and New Job Creation

 - According to the Institute for Local Self-Reliance (ILSR), the systematic removal of every 10,000 tons of solid waste creates only six jobs while the same amount of waste if recycled can create recycling jobs for as many as 36 people.

-- Another report stated that wider government focus on recycling industry could create 10,000 new jobs in the UK by 2020.
+- Another report stated that wider government focus on the recycling industry could create 10,000 new jobs in the UK by 2020.

-- On an EU level, if a goal of 70 percent recycling of the main recyclable materials was met, estimates suggest that up to 322,000 direct recycling jobs could be created in the 27 EU countries.
+- On an EU level, if a goal of 70% recycling of the main recyclable materials was met, estimates suggest that up to 322,000 direct recycling jobs could be created in the 27 EU countries.
 EU countries would recycle an extra 115 million tons of textiles in the process, including woods, ferrous and non-ferrous metals, plastic, paper, bio-waste, and glasses.
 Recycling this amount of wastes and material could create another 160,900 indirect and 80,400 induced jobs.
 Therefore, the total potential is more than 563,000 net new jobs.

 Given the capacity of recycling to generate jobs, it is important to take the necessary steps to create an environment that stimulates recycling and recycled material markets.